Christopher-Bradshaw/learning/CUDA/README.md

-# CUDA
+# GPU programming with CUDA

+## Basic terminology

+Computation is either done on the `host` (the CPU) or a `device` (a CUDA enabled GPU).

+GPU's excel when the problem contains lots of *data parallelism*.
+See [the different types of parallelism](./types_of_parallelism.md).

 ## Compilation

 Compile with `nvcc`.
 This appears to compile in C/C++ mode if the file extension is .c/.cpp.
-Make sure to have the extension of `.cu`.
+Make sure to have the extension of `.cu` if you want to compile the CUDA stuff!
 See [the docs](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html#supported-input-file-suffixes)

 ### Useful flags
 * `nvcc --run file.cu`: Run it